-NHSScotland staff should be able to raise concerns about patient safety or malpractice with their line manager, HR Department or trade union representative.
+Staff in our NHS should feel confident to raise concerns about patient safety or malpractice with their line manager, HR Department or trade union representative.

-If, however, there is doubt about whether or how to raise a concern or worry about doing so, confidential advice and support is available on Freephone number 0800 008 6112.
+If, however, staff are unsure about whether or how to raise a concern, or worry about doing so, independent, confidential advice and support is available on Freephone number 0800 008 6112.

-The National Confidential Alert Line for NHSScotland employees was initially launched as a pilot on April 2, 2013.
-This service is run by Public Concern at Work (PCaW), an independent whistleblowing charity.
-It provides a safe space where staff, who feel that they may be victimised as a result of whistleblowing, can raise concerns about patient safety and malpractice.
-Support and advice is provided by legally trained staff, and where appropriate, concerns can be passed to the appropriate Regulatory body:
+Whistleblowing Alert and Advice Services (formally known as the NHSScotland Confidential Alert Line) is run by Public Concern at Work (PCaW), an independent whistleblowing charity.
+It provides a safe space where support and advice is provided by legally trained staff, and where appropriate, concerns can be passed to the appropriate body:

-- A package of training measures aimed at educating management and staff on the complex issues and support mechanisms surrounding whistleblowing
+A package of resources and training for staff and managers on the complex issues and support mechanisms surrounding whistleblowing

-We have annual data about the numbers of Private and Public Interest cases from 2013-2016.
+We have annual data about the numbers and types of calls to the service from 2013-2017.